 7 Weird Things Covert Narcissists Do (Strange Behaviors!)

-You have known them for a long time, but there’s something about the covert narcissist that you cannot understand.
+Even when you have known them for a long, there’s something odd about them.
 You cherish your relationship with them, but their weird behaviors baffle you.

 Weird Things Covert Narcissists Do